Ontario’s Kathleen Wynne suing Opposition leader Patrick Brown for defamation

 Wynne's spokeswoman said the statement of claim was filed to preserve the premier's ability to continue with the legal case.

 "We continue to remain hopeful that this issue can be resolved with an apology from Patrick Brown for his defamatory remarks," Jenn Beaudry wrote.
 "It should be that simple.
-However, if he continues to refuse to apologize we will have the ability to continue legal action."
+However, if he continues to refuse to apologize, we will have the ability to continue legal action."

+Brown's spokesman Nicholas Bergamini said Monday night the PC leader will continue to ignore the premier's efforts to "gag" the official Opposition.

+"Mr. Brown has not been served with or seen the statement of claim," Bergamini said in a statement.
+"This is yet another effort to distract attention from her government's record."

+Bergamini said if Wynne is eager pursue the lawsuit, she should bring it to a public hearing as soon as possible.

+"Our lawyer has already suggested an expedited timetable for the exchange of pleadings, document production and examinations," he said.

-Progressive Conservative Bill Walker also made remarks in September suggesting the premier was under investigation and facing charges in connection with the Sudbury bribery trial.
+Conservative MPP Bill Walker also made remarks in September suggesting the premier was under investigation and facing charges in connection with the Sudbury bribery trial.
 He apologized hours after receiving a letter from Wynne's lawyers.

 "Mr. Walker's apology and retraction were widely reported in the media and there can be no doubt that the situation was extensively discussed by (Brown) and his staff," Wynne's lawyers wrote.